Slipknot Videography

 Director: Marc Smerling

-Video: There are two music videos for "Wait and Bleed".
-One was a live perfomance on Welcome To Our Neighborhood; the other was done in claymation.
+There are two music videos for "Wait and Bleed"; The first one was a live perfomance taken from Welcome To Our Neighborhood.

 Spit It Out